 How is Malaysian Curry different?

 Malaysian curry is very special because it has the combines all three cuisine - Malay, Indian and Chinese.
 It’s not as thick as the common Indian curries.
-It uses aromatics that are usually used in Malay cooking.
-As for the Chinese component, you’ll see the use of ingredients like soy sauce.
+It uses aromatics such as lemon grass that are usually used in Malay cooking.
+As for the Chinese component, you’ll see the use of ingredients like light soy sauce.

 Combining these cuisines in a pot, you’ll be guaranteed a wonderful curry experience.